-The Center for Teaching and Learning is pleased to announce the second of three workshops in our Pedagogy of Teaching and Learning Online (PTLO) workshop series.
+The Center for Teaching and Learning is pleased to announce the the next offering in our Pedagogy of Teaching and Learning Online (PTLO) workshop series.
 These workshops support faculty in developing, designing, and deploying an “online course” (100% online or e-course) or a “hybrid course” (75% of the course occurs online).
 Additionally, they may also be beneficial as instructional support for face-to-face courses that utilize various aspects of MUOnline.

 Faculty members who are eligible to participate in Pedagogy Matters (PM) are those who: